ARM-software/vscode-cmsis-csolution/README.md

 1. Click the **All** toggle button to display all the components available.

-1. Select a build target in the **Target** drop-down list.
-You can select components for the different build targets defined in the solution.
+1. Select a target type (build target) in the **Target** drop-down list.
+You can select components for the different target types defined in the solution.

 1. Use the checkboxes to select or clear components as required.
 If a number input displays instead of a checkbox, it means that multiple instances of this component can be deployed to a project.
 For some components, you can also select a vendor, variant, or version.